In the current environment, many organisations have asked employees to work from home. I’m working from home right now as I write this.

 - Working fire alarms

-Make sure you check with your workplace about the WHS policy and assessment check if you’re able to work from home.
+Make sure you check with your workplace about your specific WHS policy and check if you’re able to work from home.

 Not everyone can work from home